TimeMachine1994/081925-SvelteTweb/DEMO_MODE_SYSTEM_DESIGN.md

 4. **Voice-Guided Setup**
    ```
-   "Tell me about your loved one..." → Auto-fills memorial details
+   "Tell me about your loved one..." → Auto-fills event details
    ```
    - Speech-to-text
    - Smart field mapping